 A complementary strategy to buying banks’ sensitivity to policy rates is to overweight life insurance which is part of our Aging Finance trend.
 Life insurers will benefit from higher rates at the long end of the yield curve and this will translate to earnings growth in the medium term.
 Life insurer valuations are pricing in the short-term negative of the reduction in the value of their bond and equity portfolios through 2022, which has hurt book values.
 Valuations are comparable with banks trading at P/B multiples below 1.0 in Europe, and we would argue long term risk/reward is even more attractive in overweighting this sector.

 Solvency ratios for the life insurance sector are strong (Figure 5 below) with the sector well prepared for an economic slowdown in 2023.
 Higher rates at the long end of the yield curve lead to improved solvency ratios as the duration of insurers’ assets is generally shorter than the duration of their liabilities.
 Higher solvency ratios mean more capital to grow new business and pay dividends, or conduct buybacks.
-With long yields at a higher level (even if they have peaked) and with better solvency ratios for many corporate pension funds, life insurers will have significantly more opportunity to undertake pension buyouts.
+With long yields at a higher level (even if they have peaked) and with better solvency ratios for many corporate pension strategies, life insurers will have significantly more opportunity to undertake pension buyouts.
 We have already heard of a significantly bigger pipeline in the US, UK and the Netherlands, and expect this will be a strong tailwind for select life insurers that we are invested in.

 Figure 5 | Average Solvency II ratios (%) for European life insurers at healthy levels in 2022